 Continuous Cloud Security Posture Management

-Unify cloud security posture management (CSPM) and cloud threat detection in a single platform.
+Unify cloud security posture management (CSPM) and cloud threat detection.
 Gain consistent visibility of cloud security risk by flagging misconfigurations and suspicious activity.
-Validate compliance against CIS, PCI, NIST 800-53, SOC2, etc. Ensure predictable pricing based on the number of cloud accounts.
+Validate compliance against CIS, PCI, NIST 800-53, SOC2, GDPR, HIPAA, ISO-27001-2013, etc. Ensure predictable pricing based on the number of cloud accounts.

 CSPM and cloud

 Gain visibility into both misconfigurations and suspicious activity within your cloud in a single console.

 Maximize coverage of configuration checks and detections with community-sourced rules.

 Get started in minutes.
 Pay based on number of cloud accounts.

 Q: What is CSPM?